 You can also keep your little chunks of potato inside where it is warm for a little longer to pre-sprout them.
 Be careful when planting pre-sprouted potatoes not to break off the sprouts.

 Although grocery store potatoes may sprout, they sprout more slowly.
 Why?
 Because they have been sprayed with a chemical to keep them from sprouting.

 This may help them last longer in your pantry, but it doesn't help when your goal is growing potatoes.
 That's why I get my seed potatoes from other sources.

 There are several methods you can use when planting.

 Whichever method you choose for growing potatoes, remember that they do best in a soil that is slightly on the acidic side.
 A soil pH of just below 6 works best.
 Most vegetables don't like acidic soil, but it is perfect for potatoes.

 A rich organic soil will produce more potatoes.
 Ideally it is best to have a recent soil test to know what nutrients you have available in your soil.

 The rule for potatoes is that they need more phosphorus and potassium than nitrogen.
 They are heavy feeders, so fertilize at planting, and 2 or 3 times during the season.

-As with any living thing, potatoes will benefit from a good supply of trace minerals.
-Ocean trace is a great source of trace minerals.
+As with any living thing, potatoes will benefit from the nutrients found in Mycorrplus which has a good supply of trace minerals.
+Mycorrplus is a great source of trace minerals.
 It will supply the needs of your potatoes, plus trace minerals are vital for human health as well.

 You will need to water your potatoes whenever you don't receive a least an inch of rain a week.
 A good soaking once or twice a week is better than wetting the top of the soil often.